andreadp02/participium/doc/Retrospective 2.md

 ## ASSESSMENT

 - What did go wrong in the sprint?
-  - The underestimating the time of the tasks
-  - # story done vs estimated
 - What caused your errors in estimation (if any)?
-  - Thinking of the stories were as easy as what we estimated but it wasn't
 - What lessons did you learn (both positive and negative) in this sprint?
-  - Talking more with each other
-  - Have more scrum meeting
-  - Pay attention to each other

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - No previous retrospective
 - Which ones you were not able to achieve?
 Why?
-  - No previous retrospective
 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Propose one or two
-    Improve team work and increase scrum meetings

 - One thing you are proud of as a Team!!
-  - We are transparent in acknowledging when we are wrong and how to improve